 We source the raw materials for its products, including active pharmaceutical ingredients ("API"), from both domestic and international suppliers.
 Generally, only a single source of API is qualified for use in each product due to the costs and time required to validate a second source of supply.
 As a result, we are dependent upon our current vendors to supply reliably the API required for ongoing product manufacturing.
+During the year ended December 31, 2015, we purchased approximately 33% of our inventory from two suppliers.
+As of December 31, 2015, amounts payable to these suppliers were immaterial.
 During the year ended December 31, 2014, we purchased approximately 42% of our inventory from two suppliers.
-As of December 31, 2014, amounts payable to these suppliers were immaterial.
 During the year ended December 31, 2013, we purchased approximately 37% of our inventory from three suppliers.